 The fantasy genre

 Many would doubt any new fantasy genre debut these days.
 After the most successful launches of LOR, HP, GOT, and other titles, most of the authors tried to re-initiate the magic of their works.
-Globiuz, however, without bragging, spooled out naturally during the past decade - it was roughly drafted in the span of 2010-2018, and first published on October 31, 2018.
+Globiuz, however, without bragging any further, spooled out naturally during the past decade - it was roughly drafted in the span of 2010-2018, and the series were finally published on October 31, 2018.

 If there is any trace of inspiration we are ought to pay an ode to, then it's the early Harry Potter (the Philosopher's Stone), because that was the only HP book we've tried to read in 2004, but halted on the chapter about the 'mirrors', due to 'life constraints'.
 There was something we didn't like about it, (like about any other works we didn't write), we wanted to make our own story.